Arlene Kramer Richards

-Arlene Kramer Richards (born June 1935) is a practicing psychoanalyst and author based in New York, New York.
+Arlene Kramer Richards (born June 1935) is a practicing psychoanalyst and author based in New York City.
 She has written seven children books and papers on female sexuality, perversion and gambling.

 Career

 Kramer Richards is a training and supervising analyst of the New York Freudian Society and International Psychoanalytical Association.
 She additionally serves as a councilor at the American Psychoanalytic Association.

 She has taught at the Smith College School for Social Work, the Silver School of Social Work at NYU, IPTAR, American Institute for Psychoanalysis (AIP), and at the Tongji Medical College of Huazhong University of Science and Technology at Wuhan, China.

 Writing and research

 In 1997, she presented on primary femininity and female genital anxiety for the American Journal of Psychoanalysis.

 Personal life

 Arlene Kramer Richards lives in Palm Beach, Florida with her husband Arnold Richards.